 Lake Minnetonka Regional Park

-places at Lake Minnetonka Regional Park
+Interactive Map of Lake Minnetonka Regional Park

 14,100 acres of water

-The park provides one of very few public boat launches onto the lake - a boat trailer parking pass is required.
+The park provides one of the very few public boat launches onto the lake - a boat trailer parking pass is required.
 Parking for 55 vehicles with boat trailers is provided at the top of the hill that leads to the launch.
 Facilities at the launch ramp include a boathouse/toilet building and a pier for boat access.

 Lake Minnetonka Regional Park provides one of very few public accesses to the lake.
 At the boat launch there is an accessible fishing pier, shore fishing and a boathouse/toilet building.
-Limited parking is near by.
+Limited parking is available near by.

 Geocaching is a family-friendly, high-tech treasure hunt that combines respect for the environment with a sense of adventure.
 This activity involves placing or looking for a cache using global positioning system (GPS) equipment.
+Equipment not provided.

 14,100 acres of water